Employment Opportunities

 - Maintain a secure and functional physical environment conducive to student learning and success.

-- Report building/facility related emergencies/after-hour concerns and submit maintenance reports/requests.
+Establish working relationships with facilities and housekeeping/custodial staff. - Report building/facility-related emergencies/after-hour concerns and submit maintenance reports/requests.

 - Utilize building access and camera systems to ensure the security of on-campus living facilities.